kcrazycoder/sentinel-ai-agent/video_script.md

 *   **Visual**: Screen recording.
 Quiet, clean screen.
 Suddenly, a Datadog Dashboard appears (The EchoOps War Room).
 It has a futuristic glowing visualizer.
 *   **Action**: A "High Latency" alert triggers on the dashboard.
 *   **System Voice (ElevenLabs)**: *Clear, calm voice* "Attention.
 High latency detected in Payment Gateway Service.
 95th percentile response time is 2.4 seconds.
 Correlated logs indicate a timeout in the Database Connection Pool.
 Recommendation: Restart the service or scale up read replicas."
 *   **Voiceover**: "Meet EchoOps.
 The system that speaks.
-By integrating Datadog Webhooks with Gemini 1.5 Pro and ElevenLabs, we transform static alerts into intelligent Situation Reports."
+By integrating Datadog Webhooks with Gemini Flash Lite and ElevenLabs, we transform static alerts into intelligent Situation Reports."

 ## Scene 3: The Architecture & Response (Duration: 0:45)
 *   **Visual**: Architecture diagram overlay (Datadog -> Webhook -> Python/FastAPI -> Gemini -> ElevenLabs -> Dashboard).